aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 * Do not delete extension's folder from your computer/smartphone or Bypass Paywalls Clean (in developer mode) will disappear at restart.
 * Every time you open Chrome it may warn you about running extensions in developer mode, just close the popup to keep the extension enabled.
 * You will be logged out for most of the sites you have checked.

+### Update
+For crx-installation: check for updates (in chrome://extensions).\
+For zip-installation (load unpacked): unzip files to installation folder or use a Git(Hub)-client to clone the extension (locally).

 ### List of supported websites